Random Pulse Sequences for Qubit Noise Spectroscopy: Acknowledgements

 \section{Acknowledgements}

-{It is a pleasure to thank Gregory Quiroz, Kevin Schultz, and others at the Johns Hopkins University Applied Physics Laboratory, for helpful discussions.
-This work was partially supported by an AFOSR MURI on Scalable Certification of Quantum Computing Devices and Networks, a DOE ASCR ARQC award on Fundamental Algorithmic Research for Quantum Computing (FAR-QC), and the NSF QLCI for Robust Quantum Simulation (RQS).
-A.S. acknowledges support from a Chicago Prize Postdoctoral Fellowship in Theoretical Quantum Science. }
+It is a pleasure to thank Edo Waks, Gregory Quiroz, Kevin Schultz, and others at the Johns Hopkins University Applied Physics Laboratory, for helpful discussions.
+In addition, we thank an anonymous referee for thoughtful comments on an earlier version of this paper.
+This work was partially supported by an AFOSR MURI on Scalable Certification of Quantum Computing Devices and Networks, a U.S. Department of Energy ASCR ARQC award on Fundamental Algorithmic Research for Quantum Computing (FAR-QC), and Office of Science, National Quantum Information Science Research Centers, Quantum Systems Accelerator, and the NSF QLCI for Robust Quantum Simulation (RQS), and NSF-IMOD STC Center DMR-2019444.
+A.S. acknowledges support from a Chicago Prize Postdoctoral Fellowship in Theoretical Quantum Science.
+Any mention of commercial products is for information only, and does not indicate endorsement by NIST.